 Religious Education (RE) develops pupils' knowledge and understanding of the principal religions, values and cultures.
 The Jewish community believes that the teaching of RE helps foster greater understanding and sensitivity between communities where there is considerable diversity and difference.
-RE can ultimately help to combat misunderstanding, discrimination and prejudice, including antisemitism and Islamophobia.
+RE can ultimately help to combat misunderstanding, discrimination and prejudice, including antisemitism and anti-Muslim hatred.